When there’s Xmas, there has to be cakes. Not the fancy ones we normally prefer round the year, like ‘a … Continue reading What the Cake!

 A long, deep breath of Calcutta air during the winter months, bring with it the smell of freshly baked tea-cakes, … Continue reading Cha & Taa: A Warm Hug in the Winters

-Japanese is fast becoming the hottest foreign cuisine in the country, shoving Chinese, Thai and Lebanese into the background.
-My … Continue reading Sushi Somethings-I: A-B-C of Sushi
+Japanese is fast becoming the hottest foreign cuisine in the country, shoving Chinese, Thai and Lebanese into the background. … Continue reading Sushi Somethings-I: The A-B-C of Sushi

 The much-famed Ilish (Hilsa, for the uninitiated), holds a special place in the heart of Bangalis worth their ‘Machh-Bhaat‘.
 Be … Continue reading To Love or not to Love the new-age Ilish:

 Eid-ul-Fitr, literally means the Feast or Festival of Breaking the Fast in Arabic.
 The smell of new clothes, the tinkle … Continue reading A Walk through the Food and Festivities of Eid

 The term ‘Molecular Gastronomy’ first entered my vocabulary a few years back, thanks to Masterchef Australia.
 I watched in awe … Continue reading OMG: Over-Enthusiasm over Molecular Gastronomy